bekikal/alx-pre_course/README.md

-This is the first project on git for the ALX SE 12 months program. and we are in the main branch.
+This is the first project on git for the ALX SE 12 months program, and we are in the main branch.